StackStorm/st2docs/docs/source/upgrade_notes.rst

     trigger:
       type: "core.st2.action.file_written"

 * Support for Mistral workflows was removed.
-Prior to upgrade to v3.3 all Mistral workflows should be converted to Orquesta.
-A tool for helping converting Mistral to Orquesta workflows is available at https://github.com/StackStorm/orquestaconvert.
+Before upgrading to v3.3, ensure all Mistral workflows have been converted to Orquesta workflows.
+A tool is available for assisting in this conversion, more information can be found in the ``orquestaconvert`` `README.md <https://github.com/StackStorm/orquestaconvert/blob/master/README.md>`_.

-* After upgrading to v3.3 st2mistral and postgresql services are no-longer required.
+* After upgrading to v3.3, st2mistral and postgresql services are no-longer required.
 These services can be stopped, disabled and the corresponding packages uninstalled.

 .. _ref-upgrade-notes-v3-2: